WSO Calls on India to Impose Moratorium & Halt Execution of Prof. Bhullar

-Source: The World Sikh Organization of Canada
+Author/Source: The World Sikh Organization of Canada

 Ottawa, Canada - The World Sikh Organization of Canada (WSO) is gravely concerned by developments in the case of Prof. Davinderpal Singh Bhullar, who was sentenced to death on 29 August 2001 for allegedly “plotting terror attacks” in New Delhi India in 1993.
 On May 26, 2011, Indian President Pratibha Patil rejected Prof. Bhullar’s mercy plea which had been outstanding for the past 8 years.

 WSO stands against the death penalty as it is a violation of the right to life and the right not to be subjected to cruel, inhuman or degrading treatment or punishment.
 WSO calls upon the Indian Government to establish a moratorium on executions in accordance with the United Nations (UN) Commission on Human Rights resolution of April 1999.

 In 1995, Professor Davinder Pal Singh Bhullar, who had applied for political asylum, was deported from Germany to India.
 This deportation was recognized by court ruling to have been made in due to ‘grave procedural errors’.
 Although Germany does not impose the death penalty, as was subsequently recognised and confirmed by court ruling, should never have taken place, since the German authority carrying out the deportation had committed grave procedural errors.